nazzerine/Maze/README.md

 Labyrinth - the class that represents a 2D rectangular maze

+LabyrinthSearchException - Exception class used by the Simulation program for signaling problems with exploration of the Labyrinth.

 Simulation- the actual program that simulates an exploration of a maze

 PossibleLocations - the interface that provides requirements for the stack and queue implementation